🚨 Denver County Assembly Badge Fees — Pay Online Now Delegate $25 · Alternate $10 · Deadline: March 17, 2026

 🗳️

-Designate candidates for Governor, Secretary of State, Treasurer, Attorney General, U.S. Senate.
-Vote on party resolutions.
+Designate candidates for Governor, Secretary of State, Treasurer, Attorney General, U.S. Senate

 Understanding the Process